Sentinal4D/cellshape/README.md

 Inference can be done after each step.

-Our training functions are run through a command line interface with the command ```bash cellshape-train``` For help on all command line options run:
+Our training functions are run through a command line interface with the command ```cellshape-train```.
+For help on all command line options run the following in the terminal:
 ```bash
 cellshape-train -h
 ```
 ### 1. Train DFN autoencoder
+The first step trains the autoencoder without the additional clustering layer.
+Run the following in the terminal.
+Remember to change the `--cloud_dataset_path`, `--dataframe_path`, and `output_dir` to be specific to your directories.
+Usually, this would require only changing the word `user` in these paths.
 ```bash
 cellshape-train \
 --model_type "cloud" \